 Drivers in Bridgeport are at the mercy of the road.
 Typically, Bridgeport drivers will go about 7.0 years in between accidents.
 That’s a 42.3 percent higher likelihood Bridgeport drivers will experience an accident than average American drivers.
 And they’re slamming on their brakes while they do it: Bridgeport has a higher than average rate of hard braking events.

 Traffic in Atlanta continues to get worse, and as traffic suffers, so do Atlanta’s drivers.
 Drivers in Atlanta will have an accident about every 7.1 years.
 At that rate, they are 40.7 percent more likely to experience a collision than many other Americans.
 And accidents certainly aren’t helping traffic in the city — for many drivers, it seems you can’t avoid traffic even if you’re driving in the middle of the night because you’re bound to come across an accident.

 Hard Braking Events per 1,000 miles: 15.5

 Although Seattle has far less population density than Atlanta, driving in Seattle is practically just as bad.
-Seattle drivers usually go about 7.1 years in between accidents — which makes drivers 40.4 percent more likely to experience a collision than average.
-And in addition to frequently wet conditions, traffic, new construction, and increased growth in the city mean that Seattle driving is likely to get worse before it gets better.
+Seattle drivers usually go about 7.1 years between accidents, making drivers 40.4 percent more likely to experience a collision than average.
+And in addition to frequently wet conditions, traffic, new construction, and increased city growth mean that Seattle driving is likely to worsen before it gets better.